-LIVALO is contraindicated for use in pregnant women since safety in pregnant women has not been established and there is no apparent benefit to therapy with LIVALO during pregnancy.
-Because HMG-CoA reductase inhibitors decrease cholesterol synthesis and possibly the synthesis of other biologically active substances derived from cholesterol, LIVALO may cause fetal harm when administered to pregnant women.
-LIVALO should be discontinued as soon as pregnancy is recognized [see Contraindications (4)].
-Limited published data on the use of LIVALO are insufficient to determine a drug-associated risk of major congenital malformations or miscarriage.
-In animal reproduction studies, no embryo-fetal toxicity or congenital malformations were observed when pregnant rats and rabbits were orally administered pitavastatin during organogenesis at exposures which were 22 and 4 times, respectively, the maximum recommended human dose (MRHD) [see Data].
+ZYPITAMAG is contraindicated for use in pregnant women since safety in pregnant women has not been established and there is no apparent benefit to therapy with pitavastatin during pregnancy.
+Because HMG-CoA reductase inhibitors decrease cholesterol synthesis and possibly the synthesis of other biologically active substances derived from cholesterol, ZYPITAMAG may cause fetal harm when administered to pregnant women.
+ZYPITAMAG should be discontinued as soon as pregnancy is recognized [see Contraindications (4)].
+Limited published data on the use of pitavastatin are insufficient to determine a drug-associated risk of major congenital malformations or miscarriage.
+In animal reproduction studies, no embryo-fetal toxicity or congenital malformations were observed when pregnant rats and rabbits were orally administered pitavastatin during organogenesis at exposures which were 22 times and 4 times, respectively, the maximum recommended human dose (MRHD) (see Data).

 The estimated background risk of major birth defects and miscarriage for the indicated population is unknown.
 Adverse outcomes in pregnancy occur regardless of the health of the mother or the use of medications.
-In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2-4% and 15-20%, respectively.
+In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%, respectively.